-- All staff are also aware that adults can also be vulnerable. - All staff know that they can contact the NSPCC whistleblowing helpline if they feel that the organisation and the local authority have not taken appropriate action to safeguard a child, and this has not been addressed satisfactorily through organisational escalation and professional challenge procedures. - We have a whistleblowing policy in place. - Staff/volunteers know they can contact the following organisations Work for advice relating to whistleblowing dilemmas- - PROTECT (formally Public Concern at Work) on 020 3117 2520 - NSPCC on 0808 800 5000
+- All staff are also aware that adults can also be vulnerable. - All staff know that they can contact the NSPCC whistleblowing helpline if they feel that the organisation and the local authority have not taken appropriate action to safeguard a child, and this has not been addressed satisfactorily through organisational escalation and professional challenge procedures. - We have a whistleblowing policy in place. - Staff/volunteers know they can contact the following organisations Work for advice relating to whistleblowing dilemmas - o PROTECT (formally Public Concern at Work) on 020 3117 2520 - o NSPCC Whistleblowing helpline: 0808 800 5000